PI Eligibility for Sponsored Projects

 Any investigator who plans to conduct his/her research through the Mortimer B. Zuckerman Mind Brain Behavior Institute (ZMBBI) must also seek an exception through the EVPR, regardless of where his/her primary academic appointment is held.

-Investigators seeking an exception should submit a letter signed by the appropriate Chair and Dean (or equivalent officers) addressed to the applicable office listed above that has been delegated to make exceptions.
-In the case of ZMBBI investigators, the letter should be signed by the Chair of the academic Department where the investigator has his/her primary appointment and a Co-Director and the Executive Director of ZMBBI.
-The letter should be forwarded to the applicable SPA Project Officer.
+Investigators seeking an exception should submit a letter signed by the appropriate Chair and Dean (or equivalent officers) addressed to the applicable office listed above that has been delegated the authority to make exceptions.
+In the case of ZMBBI investigators, the letter should be signed by the Chair of the Department where the investigator has his/her primary appointment and the Executive Director of ZMBBI.
+The letter should be forwarded to the applicable SPA project officer.

-The letter must include an acknowledgement that the applicable Department and School (or equivalent institutional units) have financial responsibility for the project and confirmation that appropriate non-sponsored support will be provided to cover proposal writing and other non-sponsored activities of the investigator for whom the exception is sought.
-The investigator’s curriculum vitae and an abstract of the project covered by the exception should accompany the letter.
+The letter must include an acknowledgement that the applicable Department and School (or equivalent institutional units) will bear financial, managerial and programmatic responsibility for the project and will provide any required oversight of the conduct of the project.
+The letter must also include confirmation that appropriate non-sponsored support will be provided to cover proposal writing and other non-sponsored activities of the investigator for whom the exception is sought.
+The investigator’s CV and an abstract of the project covered by the exception should accompany the letter.